xd009642/xd009642.github.io/_posts/2025-05-20-Tarpaulins-Week-of-Speed-pt2.markdown

 add to a list of pending expressions.
 You can see the full function at this point in time [here](https://github.com/xd009642/llvm-profparser/blob/54a2dcfff0e6103b21464f37cea1597125db9e2d/src/coverage/coverage_mapping.rs#L150-L276).
 But it's long so I won't paste it all in but instead explain a bit.

-There is a map of region IDs to counts, as we go over the expression list we get elements from the initial version and update values as we resolve expressions.
+There is a map of region IDs to counts and as we go over the expression list, we get elements from the initial version and update values as we resolve expressions.
 The `HashMap::get` calls happen in loops as we go over the expression tree.

-Initially, we do one pass through to build up the pending expressions and then loop over pending list until we finish it.
-If we can reduce the number of times we loop over things we can speed stuff up.
+Initially, we do one pass through to build up the pending expressions and then loop over the pending list until we finish it.
+Reducing the number of times we loop over things should speed things up.

-One thing I noticed before is that the expressions are a tree with the deeper nodes being later in the list.
-This means potentially, we can go over the list less times if we initially iterate it in reverse.
-Grabbing the deeper nodes firsts should mean the nodes above them get resolved more easily.
+I noticed previously that the pending expressions are represented by a flattened tree, which means the deeper nodes are located at indices further into the list.
+This means that, potentially, we can iterate over the list fewer times if we iterate over it in reverse first.
+Processing those deeper nodes first will mean that the nodes above them in the tree structure will get resolved quicker.

 With that in mind I did the following diff: